SevvalliThavapalan/LinkGenVarPhen-Workflow/Data Processing/README.md

 For more detail on the parameters have a look into our publication or the documentation of minimap2. **Important:** You will need a reference fasta file before aligning the reads.
 See step 1 for details.

 ### 5. Filtering reads
 Aligned reads can be analyzed and filtered using a custom python script.
 It will filter out reads following a set of parameters we defined and will return the filtered reads and a read count table.
 Here all reads are mapped to the initial list of sgRNA-insert pairs.
+Besides a read count table a detailed analysis of the filtered reads is generated and saved to a file.
+Because of that a path and prefix for the output files in necessary, indicated by the -o option.

 ```
 py analyze_aligned_files.py -i <input .sam file> -r <reference sgRNA-insert table> -o <path to output files>